Table of Contents

 How do you find time to write?

-Because I still work, I am disciplined about setting aside time to write.
+Because I still work as a clinician, I am disciplined about setting aside time to write.
 I diary out time, so if I’m asked to do something else, I truthfully say “Sorry, I have an appointment.”

 It’s no hardship; writing is a joy and very therapeutic.
 Imagine, I can take annoying characters from real life and do whatever I like to them, on the page!
 Then there are the amazing men I can conjure.
 My friend’s mother said she wished she had met Brett, from the Ellie Rose Series because she was more than half in love with him.